-Marc graduated in 1981 from Queen’s University in Kingston, ON, with a PhD in Earth Sciences.
-For over thirty-seven years, he was an Officer and Project Leader at the Geological Survey of Canada, leading field science expeditions to study unknown or little-known destinations and phenomena in remote parts of the world, from the Coppermine River area in the Canadian Arctic (where he and colleagues discovered the oldest rocks in the world) to Banks Island, the Keewatin, northern Quebec, south-eastern, south-western, central and northern Baffin Island, western Greenland, northwest Scotland, the Himalaya of Pakistan, India and Nepal and the Tibetan Plateau in China.
-His documented contributions to scientific exploration and geological field research are evidenced by the publication of over 125 peer-reviewed scientific papers in international journals (including Nature) and technical reports, 120 geological maps (a record at the Geological Survey of Canada), and 150 conference abstracts.
+Marc graduated in 1981 from Queen’s University in Kingston, Ontario, with a PhD in Earth Sciences.
+For over thirty-seven years, he was an officer and project leader at the Geological Survey of Canada, leading field science expeditions to study unknown or little-known destinations and phenomena in remote parts of the world, from the Coppermine River area in the Canadian Arctic (where he and his colleagues discovered the oldest rocks in the world) to Banks Island, the Keewatin, northern Quebec, southeastern, southwestern, central and northern Baffin Island, western Greenland, northwest Scotland, the Himalaya of Pakistan, India and Nepal and the Tibetan Plateau in China.
+His documented contributions to scientific exploration and geological field research are evidenced by the publication of over 135 peer-reviewed scientific papers in international journals (including Nature) and technical reports, 120 geological maps (a record at the Geological Survey of Canada), and 150 conference abstracts.

-Associated with Adventure Canada since 2004, he has transited the Northwest Passage several times and explored the east coast of Baffin Island, the west coast of Greenland and the north coast of Arctic Quebec as “geologist on board”.
+Working with Adventure Canada since 2004, Marc has transited the Northwest Passage several times and explored the east coast of Baffin Island, the west coast of Greenland, the north coast of Arctic Québec, and circumnavigated Ireland as “geologist on board”.

-Marc lives in Ottawa, ON, with his wife Dr. Janet King and is presently Senior Emeritus Scientist at the Geological Survey of Canada.
+Marc lives in Ottawa, Ontario, with his wife Dr. Janet King and is presently Senior Emeritus Scientist at the Geological Survey of Canada.